Conmandouglas/sparklist/roadmap.md

   [CANCELED] Add ability to drag and drop notes
-  *drag and drop canceled due to the "importance" feature being more user friendly* [] Add the ability to import todos from Google Keep using API [] Go back to drawing board, try to get inspiration off of other websites, and think of something unique maybe
+  *drag and drop canceled due to the "importance" feature being more user friendly* [] Add the ability to import todos from Google Keep using API [] Add the unique "do" and "don't" style, make the "Add your 'do'" screen and the "Add your 'don't" screen, with seperate tabs, each tab will have lists
+[] Go back to drawing board, try to get inspiration off of other websites, and think of something unique maybe
  - learn how to make a simplistic but modern website that is looking good, and make website look professional but modern and simplistic, make it a bit more have character :)
 [] Give myself a huge pat on the back for taking on this project in a organized manner :)